Introduction

 The Interface

-Below is the interface which I will be showing participants to view.
+Below is the interface which I showed the participants.
 The interface was designed to incorporate a variety of assets that may promote memory retention.
 The core aim of the interface was to ensure that it was accessible and inclusive as this would ensure a ‘fair test’, alongside adhering to Kohlers’ (2023) theories.

 The interface includes: